 Middlebury real estate is some of the most expensive in Indiana, although Middlebury house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns, Middlebury isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Middlebury are a mix of both white- and blue-collar jobs.
-Overall, Middlebury is a town of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Middlebury who work in office and administrative support (21.86%), teaching (8.40%), and management occupations (7.83%).
+Overall, Middlebury is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Middlebury who work in office and administrative support (15.35%), management occupations (12.44%), and food service (9.86%).

-Middlebury is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Middlebury doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Middlebury who are college-educated is close to the national average for all communities of 21.84%: 20.65% of the adults in Middlebury have a bachelor's degree or advanced degree.
+The percentage of people in Middlebury who are college-educated is somewhat higher than the average US community of 21.84%: 25.54% of adults in Middlebury have at least a bachelor's degree.

+Middlebury is a somewhat ethnically-diverse town.
 The people who call Middlebury home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Middlebury residents report their race to be White, followed by Native American.
+The greatest number of Middlebury residents report their race to be White, followed by Black or African-American.
 Middlebury also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.69% of the town’s residents.
-Important ancestries of people in Middlebury include Irish, English, Dutch, and Swiss.
+People of Hispanic or Latino origin account for 13.57% of the town’s residents.
+Important ancestries of people in Middlebury include English, Irish, Dutch, and Swiss.

 The most common language spoken in Middlebury is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and German.